dataobservatory-eu/openmuse.dataobservatory.eu/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: An inclusive, bottom-up, open, collaborative observatory for the European music industry, sector and heritage organizations.
+role: An open, scalable data-to-policy pipeline for European Music Ecosystems.

 # Organizations/Affiliations to show in About widget
 organizations: